mozilla/cargo-vet/book/src/motivation.md

-# Rationale & Design
+# Motivation

-The discussion below covers the high-level rationale and design behind this approach.
-If you're just interested in how to use it, you can skip to the next section.
+The discussion below covers the high-level motivation behind this approach.
+If you're just interested in how it works, you can skip to the next section.

 ### Security Risks of Third-Party Code
 Low-friction reuse of third-party components — via systems like crates.io or npm — is